 The Ever So Popular Braided Line

 Braided line has boomed in popularity in recent years due to comparatively new improvements that have resulted in high abrasion resistance, excellent diameter per test, superb casting characteristics, and extended life use.
 Perhaps braid’s biggest asset is that it has virtually no stretch; thus, it’s exceptional sensitivity.
 It makes it a top choice for deep water and heavy cover fishing and “feeling” the slightest bite from fish.
-However, no stretch can be detrimental if anglers overplay fish, pulling out or straighten hooks, resulting in a loss.
+However, no stretch can be detrimental if anglers overplay fish, pulling out or straightening hooks, resulting in a loss.

 Pros of Braided Line

-It’s strength, clearly the #1 feature of the braid.
+Its strength, clearly the #1 feature of the braid.
 Secondly, it would be the diameter, especially in the big sizes like 15, 30, 50, and 80 pounds.
-In very light tests, let’s say, under 10 pounds, it is extremely-sensitive and still super strong.
+In very light tests, let’s say, under 10 pounds, it is extremely sensitive and still super strong.
 Most people use it for its casting distance, which outperforms all of its counterparts.
 The addition of adding a monofilament or fluorocarbon leader provides an exceptional advantage over the fish.

 Cons of Braided Line

 It’s the most expensive, more than monofilament, copolymer, fluorocarbon, and it can be tricky; even wind knots can tie in a ball of waste.
 It can be much harder to tie knots; if the proper knot is not connected, the braid tends to slip.
-Many stand monofilament knots that work great, such as the Clinch Knot and Blood Knot, do not hold well with braided line.
+Many stand monofilament knots that work great, such as the Clinch Knot and Blood Knot, do not hold well with braided lines.
 Not necessarily a negative, unless you don’t have them.
 With braid, it requires a pair of clippers or scissors to retie.